wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 addScore(3) // returns 21
 ```

-The downside of keeping the state is that sometimes testing is more complex, however, in many applications, this cannot be avoided.
+The downside of keeping the state is that sometimes testing is more complex; however, we cannot avoid this in many applications.

-The next function is accessing the value from outside the function scope and this makes it impure:
+The following function is accessing a value from outside the function scope, and doing so makes it impure:

 ```
 fun getString(length: Int): String {